homer0/cjs2esm/README.md

 > ~~Once `v14` becomes the oldest LTS, I'll archive this repository and deprecate the tool.~~
 > Node 12 now supports ESM without a flag, but there are still a lot of things that use CommonJS, and the fact that you can't `require` ESM makes things complicated, so I'm not sure yet when I'll deprecate the tool.
+> Update: 2022, and the interop is still a mess, so I'm not sure when I'll deprecate the tool.